Strong abs help you live your life to the fullest.

 - Alternate sides for 10 reps (repetitions) each, for a total of 20 reps.

-Reverse chop
+Reverse Chop

 - Stand with feet hip-width apart.